Skip to main content

 OmniRide & KPWB Bus Stop Beautification Project

-OmniRide and Keep Prince William Beautiful (KPWB)—along with Prince William County Neighborhood Services, Parks, Recreation & Tourism; Apple Federal Credit Union, and Amazon Web Services in Communities (AWS)—has unveiled a Bus Stop Beautification Project, which transforms designated bus shelters in Prince William County into canvases of public art designed by local artists.
-This will be an annual project.
+OmniRide and Keep Prince William Beautiful (KPWB)—along with Prince William County Neighborhood Services, Parks, Recreation & Tourism; Apple Federal Credit Union, and Amazon Web Services in Communities (AWS)—have partnered in a Bus Stop Beautification Project, which transforms designated bus shelters in Prince William County into canvases of public art designed by local artists.
+This is an annual project.

-During this first year, four local bus shelter locations will feature work by a different artist under the theme of environmental stewardship.
-Artists were selected through an open call for proposals by KWPB.
-Artists were encouraged to visit their selected shelter locations to see the neighborhood, surrounding community, and its cultural influences to inspire them to create their works.
-Each artist received a $500 grant to create the artwork and will receive half of the proceeds gained at an auction for the sale of their artwork after a year.
+Each year, a selection of local bus shelter locations feature work by a different artist.
+Artists are selected through an open call for proposals by KWPB.
+Artists are encouraged to visit their selected shelter locations to see the neighborhood, surrounding community, and its cultural influences to inspire them to create their works.
+Each artist receives a $500 grant to create the artwork and receives half of the proceeds gained at an auction for the sale of their artwork after a year.

-Keep scrolling for a sneak peek at the first set of shelter artwork… then keep an eye out for them while you're out and about.
+Keep scrolling for a view of the shelter artwork… then keep an eye out for them while you're out and about.

 Dale Blvd. & Minnieville